DataCurationNetwork/data-primers/Archaeology Data Primer/archaeology-primer.md

 ## Check

--Begin Curator Log to track curation decisions
+- Begin Curator Log to track curation decisions
--Open files.
+- Open files.
 Do they open as expected?
   -  Inventory the dataset
--Check that metadata quality is rich, accurate, and complete to institutional requirements.
+- Check that metadata quality is rich, accurate, and complete to institutional requirements.
--Check documentation type
+- Check documentation type
   -  README, Photo Logs, Manuals
-  -  If missing, document for the “Request” step -Check whether culturally sensitive data or site data is present
+  -  If missing, document for the “Request” step
+- Check whether culturally sensitive data or site data is present
   -  Request consent form / participation agreement if it’s not present
   -  If the site locations are not de-identified, document for the "Request" step.

 ## Understand

--Examine files, organization, and documentation
+- Examine files, organization, and documentation
   -  Are there missing data?
   -  Is there referential integrity?
   -  Could a user with similar qualifications to the author’s understand and reuse these data and reproduce the results?
   -  Are variable names unambiguous?
--Are the data, documentation and/or metadata presented in a way that aids in interpretation? (e.g., readme Example) -Record all questions and concerns in the Curation Log.
+- Are the data, documentation and/or metadata presented in a way that aids in interpretation? (e.g., readme Example)
+- Record all questions and concerns in the Curation Log.

 ## Request

--Collaborate with the researcher(s) to make necessary changes
+- Collaborate with the researcher(s) to make necessary changes
   -  Triage and prioritize issues.
 Identify and highlight those with the highest data reuse implications
   -  Communicate any changes you, the curator, will make on their behalf